 - Buy tickets online in advance.
 Had we stopped in Colorado all those years ago, we probably would have been turned away.
 The attraction often sells out, especially on weekends, so book your time slot in advance.

 Have you been to Ice Castles?
 We’d love to hear from you.
-Leave us a comment and let us know your thoughts.
+Leave us a comment and let us know which location you visited and your thoughts.

 Like it?
 Pin it!